Kingsman44/Pixelify/README.md

 ## ⭐ ChangeLogs
 ### Version 1.81
 - Fixes for Downloading Live Caption on A12
-- Fixed Text Selection in recents pixel Launcher on A12
 - Update Device Personalisation Services (A12)
-- Option to switch to Pixel 6 Pro or Pixel 5
+- Option to switch spoof to Pixel 6 Pro or Pixel 5
 - some fixes for download Live Translate
 - Switched Online for Pixel Launcher
 - Android 12 Pixel Launcher now supports 450 themed icons.